The requirement for written procurement procedures is part of the Uniform Guidance that many federal grant recipients have been slow to implement.

 Section Two: Federal Grants Procurement Rules

-The next section is where you would list what regulations you are using to manage your procurements with federal grant funds.
+The following section is where you would list what regulations you are using to manage your procurements with federal grant funds.

-And yes, grants have lots of regulations both from the Office of Management and Budget (OMB) and also the individual federal agencies.
+And yes, grants have many compliance regulations from the Office of Management and Budget (OMB) and individual federal agencies.

-For most of us, the main set of regulations comes from new grant regulations contained in 2 CFR Part 200 also known as the new Uniform Guidance.
+For most of us, the primary set of regulations comes from federal grant regulations contained in 2 CFR Part 200, also known as the Uniform Guidance.

-This section should also describe what processes and procedures you must have in place to support the federal procurement standards requirements.
+This section should also describe what processes and procedures you must have to support the federal procurement standards requirements.